Chevrolet Impala: Seventh generation (Impala SS, 1994–1996)

 In January 1990, the GM B platform's body was redesigned for the 1991 model year, though it retained the same shortened frame design of the 1977 model year redesign.
 The Impala SS badge was resurrected at the 1992 Detroit Auto Show as a concept car designed by GM designer Jon Moss.
 The concept car was two inches lower to the ground than the regular Caprice, and was powered by an 8.2 L engine.
 Eventually, the concept car's engine was replaced with a detuned 5.7 L LT1 V8 engine derived from the fourth generation Corvette.

-The 1994 Impala SS went into production on February 14, 1994, at GM's plant in Arlington, Texas, and was almost identical cosmetically to the concept car, the only noticeable change being the chromed bowtie logo on the grill (vs. a red logo on the concept).
+The 1994 Impala SS went into production on February 14, 1994, at GM's plant in Arlington, Texas, and was almost identical cosmetically to the concept car, with the only noticeable change being the chromed bowtie logo on the grille (vs. a red logo on the concept).
 The car was, in essence, a high-performance version of the Caprice heavily based on the Caprice 9C1 police package.
 As such, it got much of the equipment formerly available only to law enforcement and government agencies.
 This included a sport-tuned suspension with reinforced shocks and springs, a high-capacity reverse-flow cooling system (derived from the Corvette's LT1), four-wheel disc brakes, transmission cooler, dual exhaust, a higher-output electrical system, and other minor mechanical and electrical alterations.

 The Impala SS was fitted with a standard 3.08 gear.
 The limited-slip rear differential was standard (as opposed to the optional G80 on Caprices) and the suspension was an inch lower.
 A retuned LT1 5.7 L small-block V8 was standard on the Impala SS, making 260 hp and 330 lb.ft of torque (retuned from the prototype's 300 hp rating).
 The primary difference between the LT1 in the Impala and the LT1 that was in the Corvette and Camaro was that the Impala engine was fitted with cast-iron cylinder heads instead of aluminum ones, and a camshaft that was designed more for low-end torque than high-end horsepower.
 Another difference was that the block casting for the Impala LT1 had two-bolt main bearing caps while the casting used for the Corvette LT1 had four-bolt main bearing caps.
 The transmission was the 4L60E, which was an electronically controlled version of the previously hydraulically controlled 4L60.
 However, the transmission was not upgraded up for the power of the LT1, nor the extra weight of the body and frame, and transmission failures after 100000 mi were commonplace.